 Exchange protocol

-A protocol used for exchanging a [=digital credential=] between a [=holder=] and a [=verifier=].
-See section [[[#protocol-registry]]].
+A standardized protocol used for exchanging a [=digital credential=] between a [=holder=] and a [=verifier=].
+A protocol is identified by a [=digital credential/protocol identifier=].
+See section also [[[#protocol-registry]]].

 Issuance protocol